Today's Articles

 *Paul Cuffee was born on this date in 1759.
 He was a Black philanthropist, merchant, sea captain, and abolitionist.

 A nationalist and Quaker, he was shaped by the significant issues of his era.
-The concerns of his people did not alone define his interest, but they were at the center of his life and accounted for much of his influence.
+His people's concerns did not define his interests alone, but they were at the center of his life and accounted for much of his influence.
 Through his efforts, Blacks were granted the right to vote in Massachusetts in 1783.
-Most of Cuffe's life was spent in Westport, a Quaker enclave in southwestern Massachusetts, where in 1797, he bought a farm for $3500.
+Most of Cuffe's life was spent in Westport, a Quaker enclave in southwestern Massachusetts, where he bought a farm for $3500 in 1797.

-Cuffee's faith was a factor in his using a substantial portion of his wealth to help others, building a school when the community failed to do so, and contributing to raising a new Friends meetinghouse in Westport.
-Cuffee's interest in Africa stemmed partly from his father being born there.
+Cuffee's faith was a factor in using a substantial portion of his wealth to help others, building a school when the community failed to do so, and contributing to raising a new Friends meetinghouse in Westport.
+Cuffee's interest in Africa stemmed partly from his father's birth there.
 Cuffee promoted colonization in Sierra Leone and took a group of thirty-eight black settlers there in 1811.
-His success as a Black captain with Black crews was evidence of the black expertise thought essential to the redemption of Africa.
+His success as a Black captain with Black crews was evidence of the black expertise essential to Africa's redemption.

-His voyage there in his ship in 1815 with emigrants from America and his financial success anticipated ideals later associated with Black nationalists from Henry Highland Garnet to Marcus Garvey.
-This complex man, like Bishop Henry M. Turner later in the century, was confident of his vision to risk being associated with the American Colonization Society.
-Their motives regarding the return of Blacks to Africa were highly suspect in black leadership circles.
+His voyage there was on his ship in 1815 with emigrants from America, and his financial success anticipated ideals later associated with Black nationalists from Henry Highland Garnet to Marcus Garvey.
+Like Bishop Henry M. Turner later in the century, this complex man was confident of his vision of risking being associated with the American Colonization Society.
+Their motives regarding the return of Blacks to Africa were highly suspect in Black leadership circles.

-Cuffee died on September 7, 1817, and many people were present at his funeral in Westport.
+Cuffee died on September 7, 1817, and many people attended his funeral in Westport.
 Paul Cuffe was buried in the Friends cemetery there.

 Reference: